PragmaticCoding/PragmaticCoding.github.io/_posts/2022-08-30-Frameworks.md

     .
 }
 ```
 I've trimmed out most the methods as it just repeats for each Property.
+That's one of the strengths of this framework:  The Model is almost always just boilerplate and 90% of the code is of no interest to anyone.
+You can look at those 6 lines of field declarations and you know everything.
+You don't need to see the other 60 lines of code with the accessor methods.

 What we will see is that each of the elements in the Model has some direct relationship to some aspect of the GUI, which is why it is part of the Model.

 ## The ViewBuilder